Åkrehamn

-or Åkrahamn (commonly known as simply Åkra) is a small town in Karmøy municipality in Rogaland county, Norway.
-The town is located on the west side of the island of Karmøy in the traditional district of Haugaland.
+(commonly known as simply Åkra) is a small town in Karmøy Municipality in Rogaland county, Norway.
+The town is located on the west side of the island of Karmøy in the traditional district of Haugaland and the Haugesund Region, a statistical metropolitan area.
 The town sits about 5 km west of the town of Kopervik, about 12 km north of the town of Skudeneshavn, and about 25 km southwest of the town of Haugesund.
-The village of Veavågen lies immediately to the northeast of Åkrehamn.
+The village of Veavågen lies immediately to the northeast of Åkrehamn (and it is considered part of the urban area of Åkrehamn).

-The 4.35 km2 town has a population (as of October 2020) of 7,843 and a population density of 1803 PD/km2.
+The 4.37 km2 town has a population (2025) of and a population density of 1877 PD/km2.
 The village of Åkrehamn gained town status in 2002.
-Since it declared town status, Åkrehamn has blossomed and is now the second largest town in the municipality of Karmøy, after Kopervik.
+Since it declared town status, Åkrehamn has blossomed and is now the second largest town in Karmøy Municipality, after the nearby town of Kopervik.
 The good economy of Norway has brought capital and investments to Åkrehamn, and in the last couple of years, the town has been expanded.
 Apartments and houses have been built and new fields of industry introduced.

 The northern part of Åkrehamn now encompasses the old fishing village of Sævelandsvik.
 It is centered on the protected harbor area called Mannes.
 The economy of this area is centered on fishing and some other small industries.